 - How many of you in marketing are constantly told “we need leads!”?
 And how many of you in sales are hounded to turn leads into sales with no questions asked: “Just build the damn pipeline!”?
 This is one of the biggest culprits for the sales and marketing silos running rampant in our organizations.
-When senior management pounds you guys for the almighty lead and opportunity, many times the end result is an over-inflated pipeline; some leads just aren’t leads (see “I’m not a lead” blog) and a lot of opportunities are actually leads.
+When senior management pounds you guys for the almighty lead and opportunity, many times the end result is an over-inflated pipeline; some leads just aren’t leads and a lot of opportunities are actually leads.
 Naturally, a sales rep creating “soft opportunities” is not going to want to give the rest of the organization a whole lot of visibility and a silo is created.

 - “I got no corporate power but by God, I can at least control my department.”

 - This one could actually be the result of a silo or could be causing the silo.
 With the downturn in the economy, and greater scrutiny of corporate leadership, many organizations have turned to micromanaging their managers.
 Let’s face it, there is a lot of “I’m the department head and if it’s going to succeed, it’s because of me” going around.
 But what this has created is a middle tier of managers desperately holding on to the few things they can control and they don’t want your group telling them – er, making suggestions about – how to do things.
 They have control of it just fine.

 - “I don’t have time to communicate with your department.”